Accessibility

 Perceivable

 Information and UI components must be presentable to users in ways they can perceive.
-This includes alt-text for images and transcripts for audio.
+Content cannot be invisible to all of their senses.

 Operable